The Zen Of Injecting Meat: No Wait, No Waste, More Flavor

-Many BBQ champs use commercial products like Fab B Light or Butcher BBQ Brisket Marinade whose ingredient lists include commonly used commercial moisturizers, tenderizers, and flavor enhancers such as hydrolyzed vegetable protein, papaya extract, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, guanylate, and sodium phosphate.
+Many BBQ champs use commercial products such as Butcher BBQ Brisket Marinade whose ingredient lists include commonly used commercial moisturizers, tenderizers, and flavor enhancers such as hydrolyzed vegetable protein, papaya extract, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, guanylate, and sodium phosphate.
 Some traditionalists think this is way too Barry Bonds.
 But they win, and I've tasted the product and been impressed.

 Inject with a brine that no more than 2% salt by weight.
 It will diffuse to a lower concentration, enough to enhance flavor and bind water, but not enough to give the meat a cured flavor.

 You can add oils, herbs, spices, sweetners, syrups, sauces, stocks, broths, colorings, pretty much anything.
 But be thoughtful.
 If you use herbs or spices, grind them fine.
 Don't use dark liquids like soy sauce or Worcestershire on light colored meats like chicken or turkey.
 Don't go crazy with sweeteners.
 Here are the recipes I use.